Creating a great CV

 With both qualifications and work experience always start with your most recent work experience/qualification and then work backwards.

-For each period of work experience, list your job title, name of company and the period of time you were there.
+For each period of work experience, list your job title, name of the company and the period of time you were there.

 Bullet point each achievement and where possible group your achievements into sub-sections under a clear sub-heading.
 For example, communication skills are a key element of many HR roles.
 Create a sub-section to detail examples of how you have demonstrated strong communication skills and the outcomes.